sunfounder/raspad3/docs/source/assembling.rst

   :width: 600
   :align: center

-Stick heat sinks on the right positions and accordingly insert the Accel SHIM module for the use of auto-rotate function.
+Attach the three heat-sinks to the Raspberry Pi, and insert the Accel SHIM module for the RasPad's auto-rotate function.

 .. image:: img/assembling11.png
   :width: 600
   :align: center

-If you want to use the I/O pins of the RPi, you can connect a common 40 pin ribbon cable.
+To use the GPIO pins of the Raspberry Pi, connect a 40-pin GPIO ribbon cable to the Raspberry Pi, and route the ribbon cable out the top of the case.

 .. image:: img/assembling12.png
   :width: 600
   :align: center

-Install the fan on the back cover and screw it in with 4 M2.5x9 screws.
+Attach the fan onto the back cover with four M2.5x9 screws.

 .. note::

-    The logo side is against the bottom.
+  The logo faces out towards the exterior vent.

 .. image:: img/assembling13.png
   :width: 600
   :align: center

-Connect the fan to the main board.
+Connect the fan to the Main Board.

 .. image:: img/assembling14.png
   :width: 600
   :align: center

-Enclose these complete parts with a back cover then screw to get them tightened.
+Attach the back cover with five M2.5x4 screws.

 .. note::

-    If the enclosure is hard to cover, don’t cure this slight hiccup with violence.
-Please check these parts out to try to cover again.
+  Do not force the back cover in place.
+If the enclosure is hard to connect, or the screw-holes do not line up correctly, please check that there are no internal components interfering with the fit before trying to reattach the back cover.

 .. image:: img/assembling15.png
   :width: 600